-The White Ribbon Association Archives contain the records from the formation in 1876 to the present day.
-During this time there have been a number of variations of name adopted.
+The White Ribbon Association Archives contain the records from it’s formation in 1876 to the present day.
+During this time there have been a number of names adopted.

 - The British Women’s Temperance Association (BWTA) 1876 – 1893

 - The National British Women’s Temperance Association (NBWTA) 1893 – 1926

 - The Women’s Total Abstinence Union (WTAU) 1893 – 1926